cutlerCLI/cutler/README.md

 ## Shell Completions

-Cutler currently supports automatically generating shell completions for Bash and Zsh, making it easier to use the project for power users.
+cutler currently supports automatically generating shell completions for Bash and Zsh, making it easier to use the project for power users.

-### Installing Shell Completions
+#### Generation

 Generate completions with: